paulrlea/Spring-2024-Notes/src/site/notes/Physics/Quantum Physics/Concepts/Infinite square well.md

 Classically, the *amplitude* of the oscillation would determine the energy of the, but for the particle in the box the energy increases as nodes increase.
 The higher the wave functions *spatial frequency* is, the more energy the particle has.
 The energy of the particle is not related to amplitude, which is set to 1 via normalization.

-These results also correspond to the relation given to us by the [[Heisenberg Uncertainty Principle\|Heisenberg Uncertainty Principle]].
+These results also correspond to the relation given to us by the [[Physics/Quantum Physics/Concepts/Heisenberg Uncertainty Principle\|Heisenberg Uncertainty Principle]].
 If $\Delta p_{x}=0$, then $\Delta x=\infty$, but we know this cannot be possible due to the particle not being able to exist outside the box.
 Therefore, it logically follows that the particle must have a nonzero momentum and thus a nonzero energy.
 Further, if the box is smaller, the minimum energy must be larger because $\Delta p$ and $\Delta x$ are inversely related.
 This also corresponds to our earlier findings, as
 $$
 E=\frac{n^{2}\pi^{2}\hbar^{2}}{2mL^{2}}$$
 is larger when L is smaller.